Coupling of a Nuclear Transition to a Surface Acoustic Wave: Introduction

-We observe coherent modulation of the nuclear energy levels, with sideband intensities following a characteristic Bessel-function dependence on the modulation strength.
-To our knowledge, this represents the fastest phonon-driven modulation of Mössbauer resonances reported to date, and the first realized in a monolithic device—opening a pathway toward fast and scalable nuclear control using synchrotron light.
+We observe Floquet sidebands of the nuclear transitions, with intensities following the characteristic Bessel-function dependence on the modulation strength.
+To our knowledge, this represents the highest-frequency phonon-driven modulation of \M resonances reported to date, and the first realized in a monolithic device, establishing a new method for high-bandwidth, time-resolved mechanical control of nuclear resonances.